cseferlis/OMDSMod4/Homework 3c/Microsoft Power BI/README.md

 - **Windows users** should download and install Power BI Desktop on their local machine for use.

 #### Mac Users
-- **Mac users** can access Power BI via **Azure Virtual Desktop** using the **Remote Desktop Client**.
-Follow this guide for setup: [Azure Virtual Desktop Connection for macOS](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-macos).
+- **Mac users** can access Power BI via **Azure Virtual Desktop** using the **Windows App**.
+Follow this guide for setup: [Azure Virtual Desktop Connection for macOS](https://learn.microsoft.com/en-us/windows-app/get-started-connect-devices-desktops-apps).

 - **Configure Folder Redirection** to enable access to local folders on your virtual machine:
   - Refer to the following tutorial for folder redirection: [Folder Redirection Guide](https://bowdoin.teamdynamix.com/TDClient/1814/Portal/KB/ArticleDet?ID=132977).
    - <img src="../../images/hw3c/1.png" alt="Screenshot" width="400">
    - <img src="../../images/hw3c/2.png" alt="Screenshot" width="400">

-### 2. Create the Final Power BI Report
+### 2. Create a Power BI Report
 Refer to the [Power BI Report Creation Tutorial](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-dimensional-model-report) for assistance.

+- **Step 1: Get the Data from Azure Synapse**
+  - Navigate to the PowerBI app on the Windows App
+  - Click 'Get data from another source ->'
+  - Select 'Azure Synapse Analytics SQL'
+  - **How to find the Server name**
+    - Navigate to Azure Synapse and find the 'Serverless SQL endpoint'
+    - Copy and paste as an input for 'Server'
+  - 'Import' for Data Connectivity Mode
+  - Select 'Microsoft Account' and login to your Azure account
+  - Load the external table from Homework 3c.

+- **Step 2: Create your own Power BI Report**
-Your report should consist of the following interactive pages:
+  - Your report should consist of the following features (Your homework submission will be graded based on whether you fulfilled these requirements):
     1.

-### Additional Requirements:
-- Ensure the layout of each report page matches the provided screenshots.
-- Include interactive elements such as slicers or filters to enhance the user experience.

 ## Submission